Adventure

-An adventure is an exciting experience or undertaking that is typically bold, sometimes risky.
-Adventures may be activities with danger such as traveling, exploring, skydiving, mountain climbing, scuba diving, river rafting, or other extreme sports.
+An adventure is a novel and exciting undertaking that is typically bold, sometimes risky.
+Adventures may be activities with danger such as traveling, exploring, skydiving, mountain climbing, scuba diving, river rafting, other extreme sports, or, importantly, any other activity that may be new, fresh or difficult and may even lead to failure.
+Adventure can take many forms beyond the typically described outdoor area.
 Adventures are often undertaken to create psychological arousal or in order to achieve a greater goal, such as the pursuit of knowledge that can only be obtained by such activities.

 Motivation

 Adventurous experiences create psychological arousal, which can be interpreted as negative (e.g. fear) or positive (e.g. flow).
 For some people, adventure becomes a major pursuit in and of itself.
 According to adventurer André Malraux, in his Man's Fate (1933), "If a man is not ready to risk his life, where is his dignity?"

 Similarly, Helen Keller stated that "Life is either a daring adventure or nothing."

 Outdoor adventurous activities are typically undertaken for the purposes of recreation or excitement: examples are adventure racing and adventure tourism.
 Adventurous activities can also lead to gains in knowledge, such as those undertaken by explorers and pioneers – the British adventurer Jason Lewis, for example, uses adventures to draw global sustainability lessons from living within finite environmental constraints on expeditions to share with schoolchildren.
 Adventure education intentionally uses challenging experiences for learning.

 Author Jon Levy suggests that an experience should meet several criteria to be considered an adventure: